brunolima64/brunolima64/README.md

 ### Olá! eu sou o bruno lima
 <hr />

-- 🔭 I’m currently working on ...
+- 🔭 Passionate about creating interactive and dynamic user interfaces.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about performance optimization in React applications and new JavaScript features.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about React, JavaScript, CSS, or anything related to web development!
-- 📫 How to reach me: ...
+- 📫 How to reach me: You can send me a message here on GitHub or find me on LinkedIn ( link below )
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love reading books and playing games in my spare time!

 <div>
   <img src="https://github-readme-stats.vercel.app/api?username=brunolima64&show_icons=true&theme=tokyonight" height="180"  />